 Who is a Judge

 A public officer appointed to decide the cases.
 The final decision rests with the judge.
-If he says Yes it is a yes If he says No it is a no. According to the Cambridge dictionary: A judge is a person in charge of a trial in a court and decides how a person found guilty should be punished.
+Therefore if he says Yes it is a yes If he says No it is a no. According to the Cambridge dictionary: A judge is a person in charge of a trial in a court.
+He/She decides the punishment of the convict.

 I think everyone is clear with the basic terms associated with the law.
 Therefore, we now move forward on the process how can we become a Judge.